This document lists third-party software and modifications that you can install to help secure your server.

-This document describes how to manage the cPHulk service from the command line.
+This document describes how to manage cPHulk from the command line.

-We strongly recommend that hosting providers and system administrators use this document to determine the status of their systems.
+Hosting providers and system administrators can use this document to determine whether their systems have been compromised.

 cPanel & WHM versions 11.48 and later include functionality to validate that you download all cPanel & WHM-delivered files in an uncorrupted state.

 SSL/TLS (Secure Sockets Layer/Transport Layer Security) encrypts information between a visitor’s browser and a server.

 This document explains how to configure your Microsoft Windows® 7 workstation and Microsoft Outlook® 2010 mail clients to use Transport Layer Security (TLS) protocol version 1.2.